pmp-p/easywasi/README.md

 # easywasi

 A working, zero-dependency implementation of WASI preview1, with lots of filesystem options.
 It will work in places other than a browser, but that is the primary target.
-It's easy, light, simple, effortless to modify/extend, and should work with any WASI-enabled wasm.
+It's easy, light, simple, effortless to modify/extend, and should work with any WASI-enabled wasm and any modern js runtime.

 ## install